-This article tells you the steps on how to whitelist a particular trusted domain or email address in HES that is sending emails to your domain.
-It also guides you how to whitelist through specific policy.
+This article tells you the steps on how to allow a particular trusted domain or email address in HES that is sending emails to your domain.
+It also guides you how to allow through specific policy.

 - Log on to the HES console.